ebassi/2017-guadec/continuous.rst

    https://developer.mozilla.org/en-US/docs/Mozilla/Continuous_integration

 .. note::
+   Build sheriffs, pictured here in their natural habitat.

-   There is a group of individuals who are constantly monitoring Continuous, looking for broken builds and/or tests.
-These individuals are known as "sheriffs".
-The sheriffs' role is to "keep the build green", or in other words, to keep the code in our respositories in a good state, to the extent that the state is reflected in the output shown on Continuous.
+   A group of individuals (almost) constantly monitoring the continuous build pipeline, looking for broken builds and/or tests.
+These individuals are known as "build sheriffs".
+The sheriffs' role is to "keep the build green", or in other words, to keep the code in our respositories in a good state, to the extent that the state is reflected in the output shown on build.gnome.org.

 ----